ahmdx/Robin/README.md

 ## Notes

-`Robin` is preset to allow 60 notifications to be scheduled by iOS.
+`Robin` is preset to allow 60 notifications to be scheduled by the system.
 The remaining four slots are kept for the app-defined notifications.
 These free slots are currently not handled by `Robin`; if you use `Robin` to utilize these slots, the notifications will be discarded.
 To change the maximum allowed, just update `Robin.maximumAllowedNotifications`.

-`Robin` currently can't handle multiple notifications with the same identifier.
-Support for grouping notifications under the same identifier is coming soon.

 ## Author